Hungarian–Ottoman Wars: Campaigns of John Hunyadi

 In the 1440s and 1450s, the Hungarian military leader John Hunyadi became the key architect of campaigns against the Ottoman Empire.
-In 1441 he scored a pitched battle victory at Semendria over Ishak Bey.
+In 1441 he scored a pitched battle victory at Smederevo over Ishak Bey.
 The following year, he annihilated an Ottoman force invading Transylvania at Sibiu.

+In the year of 1442, John Hunyadi won four victories against the Ottomans, two of which were decisive.
+In March 1442, Hunyadi defeated Mezid Bey and the raiding Ottoman army at the Battle of Szeben in the south part of the Kingdom of Hungary in Transylvania.
+In September 1442, Hunyadi defeated a large Ottoman army of Beylerbey Şehabeddin, the Provincial Governor of Rumelia.
+This was the first time that a European army defeated such a large Ottoman force, composed not only of raiders, but of the provincial cavalry led by their own sanjak beys (governors) and accompanied by the formidable janissaries.

 Following this victory, Wallachia again accepted the suzerainty of the Kingdom of Hungary.
 With the help of knights from western Europe, Hunyadi succeeded in capturing Nis on November 3, 1443, defeating another Turkish army as they crossed the Balkan Mountains and then taking another victory on Christmas Day.
 Because supplies for the Crusader army were low, Hunyadi concluded a ten-year peace treaty with Murad II, presumably on Hunyadi's terms, for it was the triumphant Hungarian that entered Buda in February 1444.
 Ten years was the maximum time permitted by Islamic law for a treaty with an "infidel".
 The peace was short lived, as Cardinal Julian Cesarini incited the Hungarians to break the treaty and attack the Turks once more.
 However, much of the Crusader armies' strength had been reduced due to the loss (by defection) of Serbia, Albania and the Byzantine Empire.